 “It was nice,” Roy explained.
 “I spoke with [our WeatherPort building specialist] and explained to him what I needed.
-He gave me what was a standard package and then from there we had to adjust that design in order to meet the wind and snow loads.”
+He gave me a standard package, from there we adjusted the design to meet the wind and snow loads.”

 “There were a lot of options for doors and other customizations,” he went on.
 “We designed in a lot of windows into all the sides so that it lets in a lot more light.”

-Roy also noted that he had to change his design a few times after WeatherPort had already started working on the structure because the city updated their building code requirements, and that WeatherPort was happy to accommodate the changes.
+Roy also noted that he had to change his design a few times after WeatherPort started working on the structure; because the city updated their building code requirements, and that WeatherPort was happy to accommodate the changes.

 After ordering the structure, it took about four weeks for the custom-engineered structure to arrive, during which time Ocean Pours Taproom worked on getting its permits in order.